FAQs

 Related sections: Civil Liberties & Human Rights, Crime, Financial Crime

-Our London Matrimonial Finance table ranks firms for both HNW and UHNW finance matters and associated child arrangements, with this research carried out by our HNW team.
-Please ensure all work submitted is within a family/matrimonial context and do not include more general wealth management matters: these may be submitted in their own right elsewhere in the HNW guide.
+Family/Matrimonial Finance: In London, this table ranks firms for both HNW and UHNW finance matters and associated child arrangements.
+The research for this table is carried out by our HNW team and your submission and referees should be uploaded to the HNW guide.
+Please ensure that all work submitted is within a family/matrimonial context and does not include more general wealth management matters: these may be submitted in their own right elsewhere in the HNW guide.

-This section covers private law matters where the primary concern is the placement, maintenance and welfare of child dependents.
+Family/Children Law: This table covers private law matters where the primary concern is the placement, maintenance and welfare of child dependents.
 Representative work includes disputes over contact and residence arrangements, leave to remove cases and applications for emergency injunctions such as non-molestation and prohibited steps orders.
 It also encompasses private law work relating to fertility treatments, surrogacy arrangements and adoption.

-We have a separate table entitled Public Law Matters which covers child care proceedings related to claims of abuse, neglect or other welfare issues, as well as public law matters related to adoption, surrogacy or assisted reproduction.
-This table is on a UK-wide basis to allow specialists in this area from around the country to be recognised.
+Public Law Matters: This table covers public care proceedings related to claims of child abuse, neglect or other welfare issues, as well as public law matters related to adoption, surrogacy or assisted reproduction.

 Financial Crime